-12. All solo cross country flights by a student pilot must be under the immediate supervision of a designated home base flight instructor.
+12. All solo cross-country flights by a student pilot must be under the immediate supervision of a designated home base flight instructor.
 (Re: Insurance limitations)

 13. All flying must be done in strict observance of existing Federal Aviation Agency Regulations, and insurance limitations.
 (Failure to comply is justification for termination of your Cross Winds Flying Club membership.)

-15. The stranded aircraft must be returned to BMI as soon as practicable at the expense of the member who last used the aircraft.
+15. Any stranded aircraft must be returned to BMI as soon as practicable at the expense of the member who last used the aircraft.
 That member will notify the aircraft maintenance officer, and if requested submit a recovery plan to the Board of Directors.
 Recovery expenses may include the flight charges on another aircraft that is used to ferry a pilot to the field where the aircraft is parked.
-(The Board of directors will arbitrate expense disagreements.)
+(The Board of Directors will arbitrate expense disagreements.)

 16. Cross Winds Flying Club, Inc. planes will not be landed at other than designated airports as listed in the current Airman's Information Manual Part II.
-Any airport not listed in the manual must be approved for use by the Board of directors for each member that desires to use a non listed airport.
+Any airport not listed in the manual must be approved for use by the Board of Directors for each member that desires to use a non-listed airport.
 Use all limited, restricted and private airports with caution.
 The pilot is responsible for damage incurred at such airports.
 Closed, abandoned, or reported abandoned airports in the Airman's Information Manual will not be used.
-Landing and take off will not be made at any airport with dangerous accumulations of snow, ice or water on the runways unless approved for traffic by the airport manager or control tower.
+Landing and take-off will not be made at any airport with dangerous accumulations of snow, ice or water on the runways unless approved for traffic by the airport manager or control tower.

 18. Cross country flights may be scheduled in the official flight schedule for as far in advance as needed but not beyond twelve months of the current date.